handcraftsman/GeneticGo/README.md

-# GeneticGo - genetic algorithm library written in Go
+# GeneticGo - genetic problem solver written in Go

-This genetic solver adaptively adjusts the strategies being used to those that are successful at improving results.
+This genetic solver adaptively adjusts the strategies being used to those that are most successful at finding solutions to your problem.

 ## Usage